 Ideas for Language Arts

-We’ve gathered 50 writing prompts that you can download and use to have your fifth graders practice their writing skills.
+We’ve gathered these 5th grade writing prompts that you can download and use to have your 5th graders practice their writing skills.

-Book series make great read alouds because you can carry them through the entire year.
-Here are some of our top picks for fifth grade.
+Book series make great read-alouds because you can carry them through the entire year.
+Here are some of our top read-aloud picks for 5th grade.

 “I take spelling grades off of any type of assignment: a science response, an essay, anything.
 You get a better snapshot of their real spelling level, not if they have help at home.” —Jessica R.